Students of Luong The Vinh High School, District 1, Ho Chi Minh City during an English class - Photo: NHU HUNG

 Being able to communicate in English as a second language demonstrates a teacher's true level and ability, contributing to improving the quality of education.

-To make the survey more serious, reasonable and substantial, it is advisable to reschedule the survey to a time when teachers are relatively comfortable, such as after completing the year-end documents (maybe the end of May because this year students finished the program early).
+To make the survey more serious, reasonable and substantial, it is advisable to reschedule the survey to a time when teachers are relatively relaxed, such as after completing the year-end documents (maybe the end of May because this year students finished the program early).

 And need to survey focused at school.

-It is important to help teachers understand the purpose of the survey, and to call for teachers' honesty during the survey to obtain correct and accurate results.
+It is important to help teachers understand the purpose of the survey, and to call for teachers' honesty during the survey process to obtain correct and accurate results.

 We believe that with the appropriate support from the education sector, we teachers will not hesitate to change for the better every day.